amyreese/znc-push/README.md

     Notifications will only be sent if the number of connected IRC clients is less than this value.
 A value of 0 (zero) will disable this condition.

+*   `highlight = ""`

+    Space-separated list of highlight strings to match against channel messages using case-insensitive, wildcard matching.
+Strings will be compared in order they appear in the configuration value, and the first string to match will end the search, meaning that earlier strings take priority over later values.

+    Individual strings may be prefixed with:

+    *   `-` (hypen) to negate the match, which makes the string act as a filter rather than a search

+    *   `_` (underscore) to trigger a "whole-word" match, where it must be surrounded by whitespace to match the value

+    *   `*` (asterisk) to match highlight strings that start with any of the above prefixes

+    As an example, a highlight value of "-pinto car" will trigger notification on the message "I like cars", but will prevent notifications for "My favorite car is the Pinto" *and* "I like pinto beans".
+Conversely, a highlight value of "car -pinto" will trigger notifications for the first two messages, and only prevent notification of the last one.

+    As another example, a value of "_car" will trigger notification for the message "my car is awesome", but will not match the message "I like cars".

 *   `idle = 0`

     Time in seconds since the last activity by the user on any channel or query window,